 - Well-defined shared responsibility model

-Quest 10: What implementation and post-implementation support is available?
+Quest 11: What implementation and post-implementation support is available by SaaS provider?

-Quest 11: How will you handle the onboarding and offboarding of my users?
+Quest 14: What approach will you take for managing the enrolment and exit of my users?

 Recruiting employees is a part of the onboarding process, which allows quick access to proprietary applications.
 Offboarding, on the other hand, is a denial of access to the same.
 The SaaS provider you choose must share ways that reduce your cost & risk.
 So, if they say that they would offer manual work or send .csv files, you must ponder on whether you want to move with this provider or not!

-A single-sign-on facility is a shorter authentication method for users to log in.
-We can observe advancements in the technology and cybersecurity approach thus, reducing the need for separate credentials for each service, which somehow also increases customer engagement.
+The single-sign-on feature is a faster way for users to authenticate and access the system.
+We can observe advancements in the technology and cybersecurity approach, thus reducing the need for separate credentials for each service, which somehow also increases customer engagement.

 SSO offers complete control with security for integrating exceptional user experience.
 Companies can enforce policies, such as multi-factor authentication and conditional access across applications.
 Hence, your provider must offer SSO service, whether chargeable.
 If not, are there other protocols they follow to store and protect the most confidential data of the company?